Sabasgi/GolangProject/README.md

 # GolangProject
-It is the basic backend created in golang language with in built features like database connection , html templates , logging , authentication
+It is the basic backend created in go language with in built features like
+1. database connection
+2. html templates
+3. logging messages
+4. User authentication
+5. Rolebased Authentication.